fagia/gitlab-playground/README.md

 A *group runner* is a runner that can be picked up by any job of any project that belongs to the group which the runner is associated to (as long as the runner is configured to run for any tag or the job is marked with a matching tag).

-Visit the 'tech-lunch' group's CI/CD settings section: http://gitlab.session1.techlunch.com:9980/groups/tech-lunch/-/settings/ci_cd, expand 'Runners' section and copy the registration token, then run the following command after having relaced *GROUP-TOKEN-HERE* with the value you've just copied:
+Visit the 'tech-lunch' group's CI/CD settings section (http://gitlab.session1.techlunch.com:9980/groups/tech-lunch/-/settings/ci_cd), expand 'Runners' section and copy the registration token, then run the following command after having relaced *GROUP-TOKEN-HERE* with the value you've just copied:

     REGISTRATION_TOKEN=GROUP-TOKEN-HERE
     docker exec -it session-1-gitlab-ci_gitlab-runner_1 gitlab-runner register \